RateCity.com.au

 Policy exclusions

-Home insurance policies often include specific exclusions that dictate what is not covered.
+Home insurance policies often have specific exclusions that dictate what is not covered.
 These exclusions can vary between insurers, but common examples include damage caused by pests, gradual wear and tear, and damage caused by actions of the homeowner.

 Read your policy documents carefully to understand what’s included and consider adding extra coverage if necessary.